 The coil is one of the most critical parts of your detector.
 It is engineered with precise frequencies and response in mind.
-They’re rugged, but you can take protection of the coil one step further with a coil cover.
+They’re rugged, but you can take the protection of the coil one step further with a coil cover.

-The cover (also called skid plate) helps your detector last a lot longer.
+The cover (also called a skid plate) helps your detector last a lot longer.
 The inevitable bumps and drops can damage the original coil cover, so protecting it with a cover made for your model machine is a good idea.

 A coil cover is a cheap way to protect the coil and can preserve resale value down the road.

-One thing to keep in mind is get a good seal between your cover and the coil.
+One thing to keep in mind is to get a good seal between your cover and the coil.
 Getting dust, dirt, or water in between them can possibly alter the coil’s performance.

 Rain and dust covers

 Besides the coil, the control box is the other most sensitive part of the detector.
 Water can splash up on it, rain can soak it, and dust can get inside.
 A good fitting cover that allows you access to the screen and/or controls will be a huge help here.